lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 * [ ] db.collection.aggregate().
 Provides access to the aggregation pipeline.
 * [ ] db.collection.copyTo().
 Wraps eval to copy data between collections in a single MongoDB instance.
-* [ ] db.collection.count().
+* [x] db.collection.count().
 Wraps count to return a count of the number of documents in a collection or matching a query.
 * [ ] db.collection.createIndex().
 Builds an index on a collection.
 Use db.collection.ensureIndex().
+Deprecated since 1.8 according to [message](http://stackoverflow.com/questions/25968592/difference-between-createindex-and-ensureindex-in-java-using-mongodb)
 * [ ] db.collection.dataSize().
 Returns the size of the collection.
 Wraps the size field in the output of the collStats.
-* [ ] db.collection.distinct().
+* [x] db.collection.distinct().
 Returns an array of documents that have distinct values for the specified field.
-* [ ] db.collection.drop().
+* [x] db.collection.drop().
 Removes the specified collection from the database.
-* [ ] db.collection.dropIndex().
+* [x] db.collection.dropIndex().
 Removes a specified index on a collection.
-* [ ] db.collection.dropIndexes().
+* [x] db.collection.dropIndexes().
 Removes all indexes on a collection.
 * [x] db.collection.ensureIndex().
 Creates an index if it does not currently exist.
 If the index exists ensureIndex() does nothing.
-* [ ] db.collection.find().
+* [x] db.collection.find().
 Performs a query on a collection and returns a cursor object.
 * [ ] db.collection.findAndModify().
 Atomically modifies and returns a single document.
-* [ ] db.collection.findOne().
+* [x] db.collection.findOne().
 Performs a query and returns a single document.
 * [ ] db.collection.getIndexStats().
 Renders a human-readable view of the data collected by indexStats which reflects B-tree utilization.
-* [ ] db.collection.getIndexes().
+* [x] db.collection.getIndexes().
 Returns an array of documents that describe the existing indexes on a collection.
 * [ ] db.collection.getShardDistribution().
 For collections in sharded clusters, db.collection.getShardDistribution() reports data of chunk distribution.
-* [ ] db.collection.getShardVersion().
-Internal diagnostic method for shard cluster.
 * [ ] db.collection.group().
 Provides simple data aggregation function.
 Groups documents in a collection by a key, and processes the results.
 Use aggregate() for more complex data aggregation.
 * [ ] db.collection.indexStats().
 Renders a human-readable view of the data collected by indexStats which reflects B-tree utilization.
-* [ ] db.collection.insert().
+* [x] db.collection.insert().
 Creates a new document in a collection.
 * [ ] db.collection.isCapped().
 Reports if a collection is a capped collection.
 * [ ] db.collection.mapReduce().
 Performs map-reduce style data aggregation.
 * [ ] db.collection.reIndex().
 Rebuilds all existing indexes on a collection.